stacks-network/docs/src/pages/storage/gaia-admin.md

 In this section, you learn how to use the Gaia admin service with your Gaia hub.

-{% include note.html content="
-The examples in this section assume that Gaia and the admin service were installed through the Configure a hub on Amazon EC2." %}
+-> The examples in this section assume that Gaia and the admin service were installed through the Configure a hub on Amazon EC2.

 ## Understand the configuration files